Search sheldonbrown.com and sheldonbrown.org

 Oil lubrication may cause problems with a drum brake, by seeping out past the bearing and contaminating the brake shoes.
 Phil Wood Tenacious Oil stays in place better than most other oils.
 Unlike with derailleur bicycle, if you must store or transport the bike horizontally, lay it on its right side.
 This will prevent oil from leaking into the drum.
 Place something under the rear wheel to catch the drip, especially if you have just oiled the hub.

-Shimano roller brakes are sometimes referred to as drum brakes, but are actually similar to coaster brakes.
-They use steel brake shoes inside a steel drum and require periodic lubrication with high temperature grease.
+Shimano Rollerbrakes supplied with internal-gear hubs are outside the hub shell, avboiding the contamination problem.
+These use steel brake shoes inside a steel drum and require periodic lubrication with high temperature grease.

 Internal-gear hubs typically use a single sprocket and single chainwheel.
 The chain is held in place by moving the hub's axle forward or backward in the dropout slots until the chain is just barely slack.
 Details of how to do this are in another article on this site.
 A bicycle with vertical dropouts must have an eccentric bottom bracket, or a chain tensioner must be installed.